goggledefogger/podcast-helper/README.md

    ```
    Replace `your_taddy_api_key_here` and `your_taddy_user_id_here` with your Taddy API key and User ID.

+## Development Configuration

+1. Set up Firebase:
+   - Create a new Firebase project in the Firebase Console
+   - Enable Authentication, Firestore, and Storage services
+   - Add a web app to your project and copy the configuration
+   - Update the frontend `.env` file with your Firebase configuration

+2. Configure backend services:
+   - Set up OpenAI API credentials
+   - Set up Google Cloud credentials for Gemini (if using)
+   - Update the backend `.env` file with the necessary API keys and credentials

+3. Set up local development environment:
+   - Install Redis for caching and Celery task queue
+   - Configure your IDE for Python and JavaScript development

 ## Usage

 1. Start the celery worker and redis server: